Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: The kinematic signature of the Galactic warp

 \subsection{\ngc~signature of the warp}

 Here we show the \ngc~result for the OB and RGB, together with a toy theoretical prediction.
 The \ngc~PCMs for the OB and RGB samples are shown in the left and right panels of Fig.~\ref{fig:PCM_data}, respectively, for $r_\gal$ bins of $0.5$~kpc width.
 Qualitatively the two sets of PCMs for both tracers have a similar behaviour: there is a peak at the north Galactic pole, i.e. the centre of the PCM, that remains fixed at all $r_\gal$ and another peak in the lower-left quadrant of the PCM, whose co-latitude increases as $r_\gal$ does.
 This latter peak is the clear signature of a warped disc whose amplitude increases with radius.
-Comparing the PCMs for the two samples, we see that the amplitude of the warp for the RGB stars is larger than for the OB stars at a given radius, as already shown by the LonKin method (Sect.~\ref{sec:lonkin_data}) and the spatial distribution (Sect.~\ref{sec:spatial}).
-For example, the centroid of the peak that traces the warp (cross) reaches co-latitudes close to $4\degr$ for the RGBs compared to $\sim2\fdg5$ for the OBs, at $r_\gal\sim14$~kpc.
+Comparing the PCMs for the two samples, we see that the amplitude of the warp for the RGB stars is larger than for the OB stars at a given radius, in the sense that the centroid of the peak that traces the warp (cross) reaches co-latitudes close to $4\degr$ for the RGBs compared to $\sim2\fdg5$ for the OBs, at $r_\gal\sim14$~kpc.

 These tilt values estimated from the PCMs are compatible with those shown by the Y-Z density plot in Fig.~\ref{fig:projZ} at the same distance.
 The behaviour of the tilt angle as a function of $r_\gal$ is summarised in Fig.~\ref{fig:OB_RGB_ngc_robust_dist}, where the larger amplitude of the tilt angle for the RGB compared to the OB is evident, at all radii.
 The figure also compares these results with those obtained with a shorter prior scale length ($L=1.35$~kpc); for the two tracers both sets are in excellent agreement, showing our results are robust against the choice of the distance estimator.